Understanding workforce planning: insights and best practices

 While most organizations are eager to equip leaders with a comprehensive picture of their workforce’s capabilities, 55% of HR managers acknowledge that their jobs and skills information only partially meets their needs.

-Rather than settling for subpar insights, visionary organizations are taking their workforce planning efforts to the next level by harnessing skills intelligence tools to identify emerging knowledge gaps and keep a pulse on market trends.
+Rather than settling for subpar insights, visionary organizations are taking their workforce planning efforts to the next level by harnessing skills intelligence systems to identify emerging knowledge gaps and keep a pulse on market trends.

 What is workforce planning?

-By pinpointing knowledge gaps, companies can plan effectively to ensure their organization has properly skilled employees in correct roles, which helps support the business in maintaining efficient operations and achieving its goals.
+By pinpointing knowledge gaps, companies can plan effectively to ensure their organization has properly skilled employees in the correct roles, which helps support the business in maintaining efficient operations and achieving its goals.
 With an impactful workforce planning strategy, a business will always be staffed with the necessary talent, knowledge, and experience to produce positive outcomes.

 How does workforce planning differ from workforce management?